spacekookie/rfcs/0000_std_path_utilities.md

 Additions to the `stdlib` are made to the `fs` module, the `path::PathBuf` and `path::Path` constructs.

 Firstly, a `fs::normalize` function is added that operates simmilarly to `fs::canonicalize`, except that it doesn't actually touch the filesystem.
-Documentation would refer to it as a non-mutable variant of `fs::canonicalize` to make it clear that the functions are otherwise the same.
+This means that it wouldn't fail to normalize a path if a directory does not exist on the filesystem.

 **Non-destructive `PathBuf::push`**